sinonjs/sinon/docs/current/stubs.md

 #### `var stub = sinon.stub(object, \"method\");`

 Replaces `object.method` with a stub function.
+An exception is thrown if the property is not already a function.

 The original function can be restored by calling `object.method.restore();` (or `stub.restore();`).

-An exception is thrown if the property is not already a function, to help avoid typos when stubbing methods.

 #### `var stub = sinon.stub(object, \"method\", func);`